nickf777/optibuild/README.md

 To Do:

 - Priority Number One is to make it responsive now with media queries

-    - Fix the styling of the hamburger menu
+    - Add Hamburger menu to other webpages
     - Otherwise it seems to be minor formatting things that might be fixed with min-widths and percentages and might not require media queries at all

-    - Wrappers
+    -

+    - Wrappers: added the rule-set but will break positioning on all divs
+        - Need to add wrappers and fix divs individually
+        - Next time, this needs to be a part of your early workflow